Diax170/scroll-flake/README.md

 ## Package

 The input also exposes 3 package names, if you wish to install them manually:
-- `default` — same as using "scroll-stable"
+- 📦 `default` — same as using "scroll-stable"
-- `scroll-stable` — the latest tagged release of scroll (currently "1.11.8")
+- 📦 `scroll-stable` — the latest tagged release of scroll (currently "1.11.8")
-- `scroll-git` — the git (master branch) version of scroll
+- 📦 `scroll-git` — the git (master branch) version of scroll

-  > **Warning**
+> [!WARNING]
-  > This package may not be always up-to-date, since I would have to manually update the flake's lock file every time there's a new commit in upstream.
-Eventually, I plan to move this repo to GitHub, so that I can benefit from using actions to automatically update the flake for me.
+> Until I implement proper CI testing, the git package may occasionally break (e.g. when a new dependency gets added in upstream and I haven't modified the overlay yet).
+If this doesn't get fixed within 1-2 days, you're allowed to yell at me.

 Using them is as simple as adding a normal package: